Sagrada Familia and Park Guell Combo Audio Ticket

 Villar quit because of differences.
 The group committed the project to Antoni Gaudí, a young and inventive architect in 1883.
 Gaudí modified the design into his characteristic style by combining Gothic and Art Nouveau elements.

 Gaudí focused on the Sagrada Familia in his later years.
-He even lived on the Sagrada Familia grounds for a while and died in 1926, leaving the basilica unfinished.
+He even lived on the Sagrada Familia grounds and died in 1926, leaving the basilica unfinished.

 The Sagrada Familia tale began with a dream: a church dedicated to the Holy Family.
-In 1882, construction began in a neo-Gothic style.
-However, Antoni Gaudí, a young architect, took over a year later.
+Construction began in 1882 in a neo-Gothic style.
+However, a year later, Antoni Gaudí, a young architect, took over.
 He modified the proposal by combining Gothic features with his distinctive Art Nouveau curves.
 Gaudí dedicated nearly 40 years to the Sagrada Familia and died in 1926, leaving the basilica unfinished.

 His blueprints and rescued models have been rigorously followed since construction began.
-The journey has not been simple; the Spanish Civil War inflicted devastation, and money was a difficulty.
+The journey has not been simple; the Spanish Civil War inflicted devastation, and money was difficult.
 Despite challenges, the Sagrada Familia has progressed, with each completed facade and tower demonstrating human creativity and Gaudí’s vision.

 The Sagrada Familia goes beyond its position as a cathedral and becomes a symbol of Barcelona itself.
 Here’s why it is so significant: